joaquinmoreira/phearb/README.md

 ## Configuration

 Put these lines in the configuration section of you app.
-In rails you should probably add an `initializer` or in one of your `environment` files:
+In rails you should probably add an `initializer` or put in one of your `environment` files:

 ```ruby
 Phearb.configure do |config|